mivandev/starter-academic/content/post/robust-functions-r/index.md

 - Testing
 - Debugging
 ---
+Finding out why your R code does not work as expected can be quite annoying and time-consuming, as debugging is an area in R upon which can be improved.
+And given that R is a dynamically typed language, which means that type checking is only conducted at runtime.
+This means that writing robust custom functions is especially prudent, so that you'll have less errors and have an easier time debugging the errors you do get.
 In the code below, I demonstrate how easy it can be to improve the robustness of custom functions in R. First, I'll show how the function inputs can be checked for validity and how including error and warnings into the function can lead to easier debugging of faulty code.
 Second, we will move on to checking the output of functions,